-Development of non-invasive Rail Earth Clamp for Earthing and Bonding: Existing practice in Indian Railways is to drill holes in track rails to provide bonding of rails with OHE structures to achieve safety of personnel's from step and touch potentials and faster clearing of faults.
+Development of non-invasive Rail Earth Clamp for Earthing and Bonding: Existing practice in Indian Railways is to drill holes in track rails to provide bonding of rails with OHE structures to achieve safety of personnels from step and touch potentials and faster clearing of faults.
 Drilling of holes into the rail web, may affect structural strength of rail.
 This invasion becomes acute in case of heavy haul and high speed railways, on account of high impact load on the track structures.
-In order to overcome this problem rail Earth Clamp has been developed which ensures a rigid electrical connection between the metallic bond and the rail. without drilling of holes on the rail web, while also ensuring a rigid and effective contact for passage of the short circuit current (as well as normal return current from the locomotive).
+In order to overcome this problem, Rail Earth Clamp has been developed which ensures a rigid electrical connection between the metallic bond and the rail, without drilling of holes on the rail web, while also ensuring a rigid and effective contact for passage of the short circuit current (as well as normal return current from the locomotive).

-Adoption of Numerical protection and Auto Fault Locator: Protection system is designed with intelligent numerical protection system for speedy fault isolation as per IEC 61850 with recording & analysing capabilities.
-To further supplement the protection system, Auto Fault Locator (AFL) has been provided in the control posts for identification of accurate fault locations with a accuracy of ± 200 mtrs.
-On actuation of the protection relay the AFL analyses the AT neutral current in the affected section and sends fault location to Operation Control Centre for display in SCADA.
-This feature can be further synchronized with SCADA for auto segregation/ localisation of fault.
+Locator (AFL): Protection system is designed with intelligent numerical protection system for speedy fault isolation as per IEC 61850 with recording & analysing capabilities.
+To further supplement the protection system, AFL has been provided in the control posts for identification of accurate fault locations with an accuracy of ± 200 mtrs.
+On actuation of the protection relay, the AFL analyses the AT neutral current in the affected section and sends fault location to Operation Control Centre for display in SCADA.
+This feature can be further synchronised with SCADA for auto segregation/localisation of fault.